alonebythesea/devops_lab/README.md

 Second one is file type(txt or json)

 Example:
-`python snapshot.py 1 txt` after this command script will write to txt file every 1 min.
+`snapshot 1 txt` after this command script will write to txt file every 1 min.